-26 Great Western Arcade, Colmore Row, B2 5HU
+Land, 26 Great Western Arcade, Colmore Row, B2 5HU

 Located in the impressive Grand Central Station, Yakinori brings an exciting taste of Japan to the heart of Birmingham.
 For all you veggie and vegans out there (or if you just fancy hitting your five a day), this restaurant has some tasty meat-free offerings.
 For starters, you can have a katsu curry in miniature form by devouring some pumpkin croquettes coated in crispy panko breadcrumbs and served with a tonkatsu sauce.
 Yakinori also offers veggie curries, noodle dishes, ramen, salads and sushi variations so you can enjoy the flavours of Japan without the meat.
 You can even get a bit of everything if you can’t decide by ordering their veggie bento box.

-Another health-conscious eatery and neighbour of Hookway’s is Plant and Pulse which serves snack boxes of plant-based food.
+Another health-conscious eatery is Plant and Pulse which serves snack boxes of plant-based food.
 Their menu is ever changing, with the falafel box and the gut health box a permanent fixture, but with a few variables within the box.
 Plant and Pulse also have a street food box, which is altered fortnightly.
 They have served dishes such as squash katsu curry, noodle salad with tempura mushrooms, a Christmas box, a Caribbean white curry with jerk carrots.
 They also aim to use seasonal and local ingredients where possible including their falafels which are made from British grown fava beans.
 Plus, on Fridays they offer an alternative menu which includes vegan burgers, chips and other decadent sides.

-9 The Minories, B4 6AG
+Plant and Pulse, 9 The Minories, B4 6AG

 The Warehouse Cafe is said to be the oldest vegetarian and vegan restaurant in Birmingham.
 It serves a wide range of vegan dishes, including bean and vegetable burgers, cakes and pastries, as well as a selection of locally brewed vegan wines and beers.
 Their Dirty Kebab Burger sounds mouth-wateringly good- a seitan burger loaded with sauerkraut, plum and apple chutney, jalapeños, vegan mayo and sriracha, plus served with creamy coleslaw.
 Their chip selection also looks and tastes incredible!
-Try their loaded skin-on chips which are topped with oozey cashew cheese, sriracha mayo, seitan, pickles and seasonal veg.
+Try their loaded skin-on chips which are topped with oozy cashew cheese, sriracha mayo, seitan, pickles and seasonal veg.
 You can see why they have been around for so long!

-54-57 Allison St, B5 5TH
+The Warehouse Cafe, 54-57 Allison Street, B5 5TH

 6. Cafe Soya